Build

 - Upload a ZIP of the repo or connect a Git source where supported.

-- Virex reads the existing structure, respects your current file layout, and treats unknown files as protected by default.
+- Virex reads the existing structure, respects your file layout, and treats unknown files as protected by default.

 - Edits, repairs, and feature expansions run with the same guardrails as a freshly generated repo.